haobangpig/Image-classify-using-own-images-with-tensorflow-/README.md

 ####Step Five:
 #####*In this step, We just need to use the step three souce code and add them in 'The assignment Four'.
 And we will got what we want.*

 See the source code and you may understand it.

+NOTICE:
-But please notice that if you input a image that you wanna test, it may have some problems.
+-If you input a image that you wanna test, it may have some problems.
 If that happened, please use the imageprepare() function in step three to reformat the input image.

+- 'AS4.py'  will be trained the model each time when you running it and then test the input file(filename).
+So if you wanna test the simple directly, try to use the Saver() function to save as '.ckpt' and retore it when you test the image(Like step three did).

 ![alt tag](https://github.com/haobangpig/Image-classify-using-own-images-with-tensorflow-/blob/master/images/The%20last%20result.png)
 Good luck for everything.